A pot of tea is a pot of tea is a pot of tea…

 For alcohol tincture macerations, the time may range from 2 weeks to 6 months.

 2. Heat – Warmth increases movement.
-Warming a carrier oil, honey, water or sometimes even alcohol increases extraction
+Warming a carrier oil, glycerin, honey or water increases extraction.

 5. Marc to Menstruum Ratio – Within reason, the more marc the better.
 However, there is a limit to how much a solvent can dissolve and hold.

 8. The care and mindset of the person creating the pharmacy.